girlscript/winter-of-contributing/C_CPP/Pointer and its types/Types of Pointers/Dangling_Pointer.md

 ### 3. Function Call
 * An integer pointer is declared.
 * A function call is made which returns an address to the int variable and it is stored in the pointer
-* But since a local variable's address is returned and after returning, the function variables are deleted from the stack memory, the pointer here is an dangling pointer
+* But since a local variable's address is returned and after returning, the function variables are deleted from the stack memory, the pointer here is a dangling pointer

 ### Example Code Snippet
 ```C